K - Type of keysV - Type of values@Evolving public interface KStream<K,V>

 KStream outputStream = inputStream.transformValues(new ValueTransformerWithKeySupplier() { ... }, "myValueTransformState");

-, the state is obtained via the
+Within the ValueTransformerWithKey, the state is obtained via the

-To trigger periodic actions via punctuate()
+To trigger periodic actions via punctuate(),

 a schedule must be registered.

-In contrast to transform()
+In contrast to transform(), no additional KeyValue

-pairs should be emitted via ProcessorContext.forward()
+pairs should be emitted via ProcessorContext.forward().

 new ValueTransformerWithKeySupplier() {